amitabhsoni2004/localrepo/README.md

-# thi is local repo.
+# this is local repo.